-The Global and International Studies Course List by Regional and Thematic Concentrations is available at our program website under the Courses tab (add this link: https://liberalarts.iupui.edu/international/pages/courses/ index.php
+The Global and International Studies Course List by Regional and Thematic Concentrations is available at our program website under the Courses tab here.

 Minor in History

 The Department of History offers students the opportunity to better understand the human social condition through the systematic study of the human past.
 A variety of courses is offered, dealing with the history of the United States, Europe, Latin America, and some non-Western areas.
 Courses in history serve the student admirably in fulfilling the tradition of a liberal education.
 They also provide a solid basis for professional training in fields such as law, business, environmental affairs, historic preservation, public administration, and government.